alexwlchan/alexwlchan.net/src/_drafts/finding-unsubscribed-sns-topics.md

 ```

 What I discovered is that iterating over a map gives a random iteration order -- [deliberately so][maps_in_action].
-This is slightly annoying, because it becomes harder to see if the output has changed over different calls of the script.
+This is slightly annoying, because it's difficult to see if the output has changed over different calls of the script.
 To get around this, we build a list of the keys, sort it ourselves, then iterate over that:

 ```go